The South China Sea

 The South China Sea has long been sailed by ships carrying spices and luxuries between China and countries far away.
 Since 1949 the ‘ownership’ of the area has been disputed by all the neighboring states including China.

-It is a vast area south of Hainan Island and Guangdong of about 772,204 sq miles [2,000,000 sq kms].
+The sea occupies a vast area south of Hainan Island and Guangdong of about 772,204 sq miles [2,000,000 sq kms].
 It would extend Chinese control nearly to the Equator, nearly to the coast of Borneo.
 There are two regions of very small islands barely above sea level: the Spratly Islands and the Paracels.
-They are both mainly coral atolls - areas of former coral reef that cap submerged volcanic islands.
+They are both made up of coral atolls - areas of former coral reef that cap submerged volcanic islands.
 The shallow waters have been a hazard for boats for centuries and they were only inhabited for brief periods by pirates and fishermen as there are no reliable sources of fresh water.
-It was an area to be avoided at all costs and maps were of great value to ensure safe navigation.
+It was an area to be avoided at all costs and maps were of great value to ensure safe navigation around them.

 Paracel Islands 西 Xī shā qún dǎo and (Hoàng Sa in Vietnamese)